 The final installment of the "365 Days" movie series will premiere in August 2022.
 Entitled "The Next 365 Days," the movie is set to conclude Massimo Torricelli (Michele Morrone) and Laura's (Anna-Maria Sieklucka) romance.

 The sequel to the steamy (and controversial) Netflix movie "365 Days" premiered on Netflix in April 2022.

 The movies are adapted from bestselling novels by Blanka Lipińska, a Polish makeup artist-turned-author.
 Lipińska was inspired by “Fifty Shades of Grey" when writing the trilogy.

 Given that there are three books, it follows that there will be three movies.
 Here's what we know about the future of the franchise.

-The third '365 Days' movie has already been confirmed
+The third '365 Days' movie was confirmed a while back

 When the cast reunited to film "365 Days: This Day" in the summer of 2021, author Lipińska posted a message on Instagram sharing that the franchise was confirmed to continue into a third movie, entitled "Next 365 Days."

 "One thing remains the same in books and movies ... there will be sex, sex and even more sex," Lipińska wrote.

 You can watch the movie starting on August 19 on Netflix.

 The second movie was filmed between Poland and Sicily, where Laura and Massimo are from.